PolishedTomato/swiftUI-100-days/README.md

 SwiftUI Day 27

+you can't assign computed property to store property's default value because self is not available to property initalizer.
+One way to work around this is use class property to declare that computed property as class computed property with static keyword. class property is available before indidivual struct property initalization.

 import CoreML to use macineleaning library.
 By draging the MLmodel created by creat ML into Xcode naviagtor, Xcode will create a Swift class that represent this model in build, and we can use .prediction() on this class to predict base on existing model. the name of the class follow the name of the model.
 It can also be check in the preview content.

 Date object - seoncd return a new date object, very powerful API